ethereum/EIPs/EIPS/eip-XXXX.md

 ## Security Considerations

 This ERC addresses one of the security consideration raised by ERC-4626.
-Other consideration still apply.
+Other considerations still apply.

 ## Copyright